ISISComputingGroup/ibex_developers_manual/Reflectometry-Config-Training-‐-Exercise-1.md

 - `from ReflectometryServer import *`: This is required to use classes and helper methods which are used to  construct the model of the beamline
 - `def get_beamline`: While the python config file gives you tremendous freedom to include arbitrary python code, this is the one method we expect to be here as the reflectometry server calls it on config load.
 It should return an object of type `Beamline`
 - `add_constant(BeamlineConstant("OPI", "SURF", "OPIs to show on front panel"))`: This adds a PV intended to expose constant values that are used across the instrument so that these do not have to be defined in multiple places.
 In this case, we are creating the PV `REFL_01:CONST:OPI` which holds the value "SURF".
 This PV then is used to populate the Front Panel OPI with hardcoded items for the named beamline.
-- `DISTANCE`: This is an constant we will be using just inside the config file to space every item in the beamline model an equal distance apart for simplicity as it helps with understanding & verifying position tracking behaviour.
+- `DISTANCE`: This is a constant we will be using just inside the config file to space every item in the beamline model an equal distance apart for simplicity as it helps with understanding & verifying position tracking behaviour.
 This is just for the training course, you will not find this on a real beamline.
 - `ANGLE_OF_MOVEMENT`: Another constant we will be using throughout the config.
 This lets us define the angle of movement of our physical components relative to the natural beam which defines our coordinate system, i.e. the angle between the dotted blue line and the dotted grey lines above.
 Usually this is 90 + 1.5 for TS1, and 90 + 2.3 for TS2 instruments.
 However, in this training course for now we will assume that the natural beam is level to the floor for simplicity.
 - `nr = add_mode("NR")`: Modes are "presets" used to define which devices are in use & should automatically track depending on the type of experiment being run.

+## Exercise 1

-Now, add the following to your beamline model.
+Add the following to your beamline model.
 1. A component for the Supermirror, which may reflect the beam
 1. Two beamline parameters (for SM Height offset and SM angle)
 1. Two drivers (for driving the SM height and SM angle axes)